-Modern and fashion-forward brides are looking for the coolest wedding dress designers when it comes to their wedding dresses.
-For brides who are all about breaking with tradition and want something that screams fashion, that can mean donning a wedding dress by an emerging designer, opting for a unique suit, two-piece set, or jumpsuit instead of a dress, or seeking out an established, but lesser-known label to ensure her wedding day amounts to a one-of-a-kind ‘wow’ moment.
+Modern and fashion-forward brides are looking for the coolest wedding dress designers when it comes time to say "I do."
+And for those who are all about breaking with tradition and want something that screams fashion, that can mean donning a wedding dress by an emerging designer.

 Read on to acquaint yourself with each name and preview looks from their most recent collections.
-We even tapped each designer for a first-hand take on their design philosophy, inspirations, and the type of bride they design for.
-Get inspired.
+We even tapped the designers for a first-hand take on their design philosophy, inspirations, and the type of bride they design for.
+Go ahead and get inspired!

 Minimal, architectural, and dynamic best describes Sophie et Voilà’s wedding collection.
 Hand-made in Bilbao and Madrid, founder and creative director Sofía Arribas delivers meticulously crafted wedding dresses that are at once simple and striking.
 Though ultra-modern, each design possesses a retro sensibility with dramatic flair—signature details include watteau trains, capes, and silhouettes with sculptural contours.
 You’ll notice a sprinkle of feminine accents throughout, too.
 This line is foolproof for eye-catching design with restrained elegance.
 In addition to her core collection, brides can commission a custom creation, working in close partnership with the designer.